soyuka/explorer/README.md

 ## Development

-Must be compiled with babel for ES6 compat.
+Must be compiled with babel for ES6 compatibility.

 ```bash
 gulp watch #scss